theo297/Scikit-learn-architecture-recovery/docs/architecture.md

 ## 1. Architecture Recovery Method

-This architecture was recovered using a combination of:
+This architecture was recovered using a combination of:A

 - Static code analysis of the scikit-learn source code version 1.6.x
 - Directory structure analysis to identify module organization